velartrill/velartrill.github.io/orig/kestrel.md

 My plan worked.

-"_Ieleca lahiento ce,_ Kess!"
+"_Lahielto ce,_ Kess!"
 Soshi blurts, lowering her sidearm and rushing up to me.
 She hesitates, then turns and puts a few more rounds through the Guard's head before turning back to me and holstering the gun.
 Understandable.

 I want so badly to stop being the Commander right now.